-I out in accordance with Chapter 12 of the Knesset Law, the Knesset website reports that the Bank is its customer.
+The Bank's lobbying activities are carried out in accordance with Chapter 12 of the Knesset Law, 1994, and the Bank's lobbying company on the Knesset website reports that the Bank is its customer.

 Risk management

 FIBI Group considers effective risk management an integral part of its responsible business conduct.
 The banks in the Group are committed to act responsibly and manage all risks they face in accordance with the Group's risk appetite, which was defined by the Board of Directors.
 We consider proper and responsible risk management a precondition for proper operation of the Group and for the fulfillment of our various goals.
 The Group's diverse activities give rise to exposure to a range of financial and other risks; the Group manages those risks in accordance with the provisions of Proper Conduct of Banking Business Directive 310 of the Bank of Israel's Banking Supervision Department, and in accordance with the provisions of other Proper Conduct of Banking Business Directives that pertain to specific risks.
 We update our risk management work methods in accordance with regulatory and business changes on an ongoing basis.49